paulwizviz/go-web/docs/Arch.md

 This folder containers Bash scripts to trigger build processes and to execute various deployment scenarios.
 Out-of-the-box scaffold you will find the follow:

-* [./scripts/artefacts](../scripts/artefacts) to trigger the build process for production native apps;
+* [./scripts/container.sh](../scripts/container.sh) to trigger the build process for docker-images;

-* [./scripts/dev](../scripts/dev) to trigger the build process for apps configure for development activities;
+* [./scripts/dev.sh](../scripts/dev.sh) to trigger the build process for apps configure for development activities;

-* [./scripts/test](../scripts/test) to trigger test processes (unit and e2e);
+* [./scripts/native.sh](../scripts/native.sh) to trigger build processes to generate container apps.

-* `./common.sh` - central location for your to customise your built artefacts.

 ### `./test`

-This folder contains minimum resources (dockerfiles and bash scripts) specifically to support your testing.
-You will find [scripts](../test/unit) to support ReactJS and Go unit test.
-When you plan to extend your test frameworks (smoke tests, end-to-end, etc), place your support resources (mocks, etc) here.
+This folder contains minimum resources (dockerfiles and bash scripts) specifically to support your testing effort.

 ## Development Environment

 Your scaffold contains a development environment based on [docker-compose.yaml](../deployments/docker-compose.yaml) found in deployment folder.
 The `docker-compose` generates the following containers:

 * An nginx-styled reverse proxy container based on this Docker image [implementation](https://github.com/binocarlos/noxy);

-* A ReactJS container created from this [./build/dev/react/Dockerfile](../build/dev/react/Dockerfile) with code hot loading to enable you to modify your code and see changes immediately;
+* A ReactJS container with code hot loading to enable you to modify your code and see changes immediately;

-* A Go based REST container created from this [./build/dev/rest/Dockerfile](../build/dev/rest/Dockerfile).
+* A Go based REST container.